nodexo/upstream-proxy/README.md

 Upstream Proxy
 ==============

-Route requests by hostname to Node.js apps.
+Route requests to Node.js apps by hostname.

+Plug it to an NGINX upstream, connect it to any other service - or expose it directly to the internet (port 80 and 443).

 <div>
     <a href="https://raw.githubusercontent.com/nodexo/upstream-proxy/master/img/upstream-proxy-standalone.png"><img src="https://raw.githubusercontent.com/nodexo/upstream-proxy/master/img/upstream-proxy-standalone-preview.png" alt="Upstream Proxy standalone" /></a>